Bayeux Tapestry: Loan to the United Kingdom

-In 2007, UNESCO admitted the tapestry to its Memory of the World International Register which lists globally important documentary heritage.
-In 2018 French President Emmanuel Macron announced that the Bayeux Tapestry would be loaned to Britain for public display.
-An initial exhibition date at the British Museum in 2022 was announced but did not materialize.
-During a visit to the UK in July 2025, Macron announced that the tapestry would be loaned to the British Museum from September 2026 to June 2027 in exchange for items from the Sutton Hoo site, the Lewis chessmen or the Battersea Shield being loaned to museums in Rouen and Caen.
+In 2018 French President Emmanuel Macron announced that the tapestry would be loaned to Britain for public display.
+An initial exhibition date at the British Museum in 2022 was announced but did not materialise, amid claims that it was in dire need of repairs, which were scheduled to begin in 2024.

+During his state visit to the UK in July 2025, Macron announced that the tapestry would be loaned to the British Museum from September 2026 to June 2027 in exchange for items from the Sutton Hoo collection, the Lewis chessmen or the Battersea Shield being loaned to museums in Rouen and Caen.
 It would be the first time in 900 years that the tapestry had been in Britain.
 Shortly afterwards, French art historian Didier Rykner launched a petition to block the loan, claiming that transporting the tapestry could damage its fabric.
-As of August, over 40,000 people had signed the petition.
+By 19 August, over 40,000 people had signed the petition.